totumonline/totum-mit/README.md

-# Self‑hosted low‑code database for self‑development
+# Self‑hosted database with built‑in language to create internal tools with ease

 Universal UI, simple code-based logic, automatic actions, access rights, logging, API and lots of other stuff 👍